Grants, Contests, & Awards

 To advance environmental education, it is important to recognize and celebrate the accomplishments of groups and individuals.
 Please visit the following sites to nominate or view some best practices.

-Canadian Excellence in Environmental Education Awards These awards are handed out by EECOM (The Canadian Network for Environmental Education and Communication) in almost a dozen different categories.
+Canadian Excellence in Environmental Education Awards are handed out by EECOM (The Canadian Network for Environmental Education and Communication) in almost a dozen different categories.

-Global Environmental and Outdoor Education Council This council of the ATA gives awards for environmental excellence every year. give our awards yearly to celebrate environmental education excellence.
+Global Environmental and Outdoor Education Council of the ATA gives awards for environmental excellence each year.

 Greenest School in Canada The Greenest School in Canada competition was launched in 2014 by the Canadian Coalition for Green Schools with the Canadian Green Building Council.
 These members of the green building industry contribute their time and expertise to supporting Canadian communities in the transformation of their schools.